 If you want to see what a full SEO content retainer looks like at $750/month, see if we are a fit.

-How much do SEO content writing services cost?
+How much does an SEO content writer cost?

 What is the difference between SEO content writing and regular copywriting?